stanley-gu/standardsCh/chapter.md

 laboriously searching the literature and carrying out additional experiments as necessary to fill in gaps in the data.
 This has proved to be an extremely effective method to building reliable models [@TysonNatReview2001;
 @TysonBioessay2002].
-However, Many inexperienced researches in Systems Biology feel that high-throughput data is the answer to the needs of the modeling community.
+However, Many inexperienced researcher in Systems Biology feel that high-throughput data is the answer to the needs of the modeling community.
 Unfortunately much of the high-throughput data that is currently available is not appropriate.
 Much of the high-throughput data is very noisy and